(L.A.) Arminda Hernandez, 66, Ended Her Life

 Case Number: 2022-12482

-Los Angeles County is reporting the death of a 66-year-old female of Latin American ethnicity that occurred in a hospital.
+Los Angeles County is reporting the death of a 66-year-old Latin American female that occurred in a hospital.

-The coroner’s office has identified the woman as Arminda Hernandez.
+The coroner’s office identified the woman as Arminda Hernandez.

 Manner of Death: Suicide